zendesk/app_scaffold/README.md

 The src directory is where your raw source code lives.
 The App Scaffold includes different directories for JavaScript, stylesheets, templates, images and translations.
 Most of your additions will be in here (and spec, of course!).

 #### webpack
+This directory contains custom tooling to process translations at build time:

-In this directory, we have the translations-loader.js which is used by webpack to convert translation json files to javascript objects.
-We also have the translations-plugin.js to extract multilingual project meta data from translation json files for Zendesk Market.
+- translations-loader.js is used by Webpack to convert .json translation files to JavaScript objects, for the app itself.
+- translations-plugin.js is used to extract compulsory translation strings from the language json files that are used to display metadata about your app on the Zendesk Marketplace.

 #### .babelrc
 [.babelrc](https://babeljs.io/docs/en/babelrc.html) is the configuration file for babel compiler.

 #### .browserslistrc
-.browserslistrc is a configuration file to specify supported browsers of your application, some develop/build tools read info from this file if it exists in your project root.
+.browserslistrc is a configuration file to specify browsers supported by your application, some develop/build tools read info from this file if it exists in your project root.
 At present, our scaffolding doesn't reply on this file, [default browserslist query](https://github.com/browserslist/browserslist#queries) is used by [Babel](https://babeljs.io/docs/en/babel-preset-env/) and [PostCSS](https://github.com/csstools/postcss-preset-env#browsers)

 #### jest.config.js
 [jest.config.js](https://jestjs.io/docs/en/configuration.html) is the configuration file for Jest

 #### package.json
-package.json is the configuration file for [Yarn](https://yarnpkg.com/), which is a package managers for JavaScript.
+package.json is the configuration file for [Yarn](https://yarnpkg.com/), which is a package manager for JavaScript.
 This file includes information about your project and its dependencies.
 For more information on how to configure this file, see [Yarn package.json](https://yarnpkg.com/en/docs/package-json).

 #### postcss.config.js
 postcss.config.js is the configuration file for [PostCSS](https://postcss.org/)